 - Anyone else in the app would see Bob smiles happily at Fred.

-Not much to say, using a pure functional language was tricky but doable once you get the hang of it.
-Going to leave it closed source for now.
-Will put more info here if that changes.
+Not much to say technically for now, using a pure functional language was tricky but doable once you get the hang of it.

 In the meantime there are some good tutorials out there:

-I did not get around to testing the scalability of phoenix and the erlang virtual machine.
-I’ll just take their word for it for now.
+- I did not get around to testing the scale ability of phoenix and the erlang virtual machine.
+I’ll just take their word for it.

 - Slack addon?